 Due diligence systems for processes and reporting have now been evaluated to ensure improvements towards risk identification for long-term social, ethical, environmental and financial performance.

-Oxford Brookes University remains proactive with both whistleblowing and the use of modern slavery helplines to identify breaches of policy and contractual provisions and had made sure potential whistle blowers are protected.
+Oxford Brookes University remains proactive with both whistleblowing and the use of modern slavery helplines to identify breaches of policy and contractual provisions and ensures potential whistle blowers are protected.

 5. TRAINING